Ilyas El Maliki: Participation in Kings League (2025)

 El Maliki represented Morocco in the Kings League tournament held in Milan, Italy, where his team achieved a semifinal finish.
 The Moroccan squad comprised a mix of former professional footballers and current indoor football (futsal) league players.

 On January 13, 2025, the returning team received an official welcome at Rabat–Salé Airport, where they were greeted by a delegation that included Abdel Salam Belkchour, President of Morocco's National League of Professional Football.
-El Maliki later received an invitation to participate in the Kings League Club World Cup in France, with his team known as "Ultra Chimcha".
+El Maliki later received an invitation to participate in the Kings League Club World Cup in France, with his team known as "Ultra Chmicha".

 Plans for Kings League to come to Morocco

-During a reception ceremony in Rabat honoring the Moroccan Kings League delegation, El Maliki announced plans for Morocco to host the tournament.
+During a reception ceremony in Rabat honoring the Moroccan Kings League delegation, El Maliki announced plans for Morocco to host a Kings League tournament.
 El Malki indicated that Fouzi Lekjaa, President of the Royal Moroccan Football Federation, had confirmed this to him.
 The competition is reportedly scheduled to take place in Marrakech, with the final match planned for El Jadida.
+However, when Kings League MENA was announced in 2025, the first tournament, known as "Kings Cup MENA", would be held in Riyadh, Saudi Arabia, as part of a deal with the Saudi PIF-backed SURJ Sports Investment.
+Ultra Chmicha would still participate in the league as Morocco's sole representative.